Who is eligible

 - You can print a paper application and submit it to your local Department of Human Services office (click here for contact information).

 The only way to enroll online is through HealthCare.gov.
 TennCare has had considerable problems with their Medicaid enrollment system; initially they had planned to build a new system that would be functional by October 1, 2013.
 But that didn’t work out, and the old system didn’t have the functionality to be upgraded properly.
-As a result, all enrollments had to go through HealthCare.gov, and there were significant delays in processing enrollments once they were sent to TennCare.
+As a result, all enrollments had to go through HealthCare.gov, and in the early days of Healthcare.gov operation, there were significant delays in processing enrollments once they were sent to TennCare.

 Tennessee Medicaid history